doyu/elc2019/index.md

 4. PoC
 5. Conclusion
 ???
+Next,
-I will take a look a this problem from 3 aspects.
+I will take a look at this problem from 3 aspects.
 + Edge Computing
 + Web vs Embedded
 + ML environment
+Let's start with Edge computing.
 ---
 background-image: url(images/ecosystem.png)
 ???